Tourism in Wales

+Tourism in Wales makes up a significant portion of the Welsh economy and attracts millions of visitors each year.
+The tourism industry in Wales was worth around £5bn in 2017.
+The tourism industry also makes a significant contribution to the Welsh economy, supporting over 100,000 jobs and more than 8% of the Welsh workforce.
+Wales attracts visitors from overseas, particularly from the United States, Australia, Germany and the Republic of Ireland.

+Visitors and economic contribution

 Wales is an emerging tourist destination, with 9.39m visitors to Conwy alone in 2018 and 8,078,900 visitors to National Trust and Wales Tourist Board destinations in 2002.
 As of 2017 the tourism industry in Wales has been estimated to have an annual turnover of £4.8 billion.

 In 2005 tourism contributed to the economy of Wales supporting over 100,000 service-sector jobs, more than 8% of the country's workforce.
 The most popular activities undertaken by tourists in Wales were walking, shopping, hiking in the mountains and visiting historic attractions, museums and galleries.
 970,000 overseas tourists visited Wales in 2015 spending £410m.
-The main countries of origin of overseas visitors were the Republic of Ireland, the United States and Germany.
-The majority of tourism however, is from other parts of the UK (predominantly England).

 The capital, Cardiff is the most popular area in Wales for tourists, with 14.6 million visitors in 2009, which provides 26,300 jobs in the sector.
 In 2004, tourists spent the most money in Gwynedd, followed by Conwy and Cardiff.